davidsonbrsilva/simps/README.md

 [[Ver em Português](README.pt-br.md)]

 **Simps** (pronouced `/sɪmps/`) is a semiotic process simulator writted in C# that uses [Unity](https://unity3d.com) as development engine.
-This project was part of _Modelagem e Simulação Multiagente de Processos Semióticos: semântica artificial_ research line, developed by Study Group on Language, Cognition and Computation (LC2) of [Federal University of the Jequitinhonha and Mucuri Valleys](http://www.ufvjm.edu.br).
+This project was part of _Multiagent Modeling and Simulation of Semiotic Processes: artificial semantics_ research line, developed by Study Group on Language, Cognition and Computation (LC2) of [Federal University of the Jequitinhonha and Mucuri Valleys](http://www.ufvjm.edu.br).

 Simps is an artificial intelligence inspired on the ethologic case of _vervets_ monkeys purposed by [Loula et. al. (2004)](https://www.dca.fee.unicamp.br/~gudwin/ftp/publications/TeseLoula.pdf) in which prey and predators coexist in a virtual environment and interact with each other through basic processes such as associative memory, perception and focus of attention.
 Prey are provided with a set of words (lexicons) to report on events that have occurred, such as seeing a predator.
 The information is fired into the environment and can be perceived by other prey through their hearing sensors, which will react according to the interpretation obtained by their processing.
 In the end, a common lexicon is built from such interactions and, if well used, offers prey survival advantages.
 In this case, we say that the prey have learned to communicate through an _emerging language_.